chrisgoringe/Custom-classifier-training/readme.md

 # Spotlight

 [Spotlight](https://github.com/Renumics/spotlight) is a gui for analysing datasets.
-After a training run, run `aesthetic_spotlight.py` to see it's magic!
+After a training run, run `aesthetic_spotlight.py` to see its magic!

 # Acknowledgements